slack-samples/deno-issue-submission/README.md

-# Deno Starter Template
+# Deno Issue Submission

-This is a scaffolded Deno template used to build out Slack apps using the Slack CLI.
+This sample features a basic issue submission workflow that posts the issue raised to channel.

 **Guide Outline**: